learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 **Beta (β):** is the probability of a type II error i.e. not detecting a difference when one actually exists.

-Beta is directly related to study power (Power = 1 – β) which we shall see in the next lesson.
+Beta is directly related to study power (Power = 1 – β) which you will investigate further in the next lesson.
 Most medical literature uses a beta cut-off of 20% (0.2), indicating a 20% chance that a significant difference is missed.

-Let's try to simulate and visualize this phenomenon using some Python code.
+Now you will attempt to create a simulation to visualize this phenomenon using python.

 ```python